Cross-Network Protection

 Before you set up Cross-Network Protection, you must configure the agents and appliances within your environment to connect with other networks.
 Otherwise, your appliances and protecting networks cannot communicate with other networks.

 For Data Center networks that have no agents installed and are configured to SPAN or another port mirroring feature, Cross-Network Protection will not function.
-The SPAN configured network will continued to protect Data Center networks configured to the port mirroring feature.
+The SPAN configured network will continue to protect Data Center networks configured to the port mirroring feature.

 Hosts in the protected network must have valid routes to the private IP address of appliances in the protecting network, using VPC peering, a VPN, or a similar network connectivity option.
 Appliances in the protecting network must have valid routes to the private IP addresses of protected hosts in the protected network, using VPC peering, a VPN, or a similar network connectivity option.